sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 	https://stackoverflow.com/questions/13771021/php-dir-or-file-symlinked
 TODO updated pot file.

+TODO de-abstract get_subscription_status, make data public.
 TODO Now requires TSF v4.2.8!
+TODO align if-statements a la TSF: if ( $this->get_option( '_activated' )
+&& ( $results['d

 TODO set suggested size at create_image_field() -- if not found, set 0?

+TODO user can get stuck in this function when API mismatch:
+ - protected function handle_premium_disconnection( $args, $re
+ - Though, during the "status" check, the user will be prompted for deactivation, no?

 TODO Rank Math's Index -> Force index?
 	-> How does their plugin behave on global settings change?